romshark/Go-1-2-Proposal---Immutability/README.md

   and similar).

 #### Similarities
-- Same `const` keyword overloading with the same argumentation.
+- Similar `const` keyword overloading with the same argumentation with slight differences (used as argument field qualifier rather than as argument type qualifier).

 ----
 Copyright © 2018 [Roman Sharkov](https://github.com/romshark)